Our carbon emissions

 In 2005, the council began calculating the carbon emissions arising from our energy use and carbon dioxide (CO2) emissions from our estate and operations.
 This assessment of energy use in our buildings, operations and staff travel identified the areas where we needed to cut carbon emissions and resulted in a baseline emissions data that formed the basis of our strategy and implementation plan.
-This was expanded in 2009 when the council collated a larger set of data, covering CO2 emissions from operational buildings, business travel and emissions from contracted services.
+Over the years the scope of the report has extended to include, for example, emissions from contracted services.

-Over the past decade, the council has successfully reduced its carbon emissions by 24% from 5,476 tonnes CO2e in 2010 to 4,186 tonnes CO2e in 2018.
-We publish our carbon footprint annually which is found on the right hand bar of this page.
+The council now commissions an annual carbon footprint report that shows its emissions and from where they originarte.
+Over the past decade, the council has successfully reduced its carbon emissions by 41% from 5,476 tonnes CO2e in 2010 to 3,226 tonnes CO2e in 2021.
+Our most recent annual carbon footprint reports can be found on the right hand side of this page.